nailcareer/nailcareer.com/legal/refund-policy.md

 ### Shipping

-To return your product, you should mail your product to: 106-2800 Bryn Maur Rd Victoria British Columbia CA V9B3L4
+To return your product, you should mail your product to: `4050 Altamont Ave.
+Victoria, BC, V8Z 5H2`

 You will be responsible for paying for your own shipping costs for returning your item.
 Shipping costs are non-refundable.
 If you receive a refund, the cost of return shipping will be deducted from your refund.